Updated March 2017: KITCHEN REBUILD COMPLETED!

 Hooray!
 The long-awaited kitchen time-warp from 1950s is complete!
 Demolition began in September.
 It will enable us to nourish members and our community for decades to come, staying busy with weekly youth dinners, Wednesday night dinners, cooking for Greensboro Urban Ministry and many other events.

-The first phase of kitchen upgrades were made when the elevator was installed—including adding the beverage center with icemaker, tea and coffee makers, along with enlarging the doorway and serving windows.
+The first phase of kitchen upgrades were made a few years back when the elevator was installed—including adding the beverage center with icemaker, tea and coffee makers, along with enlarging the doorway and serving windows.
 A new freezer was also purchased so we could buy more in bulk.

 All of the funds for the kitchen rebuild will be raised in 2016-2017 via your generous donations, separate from our regular offering for the general budget.

 - Check/Cash: Use the “Access for All” envelopes or mark your check on the memo line.

 - Online: Set up bill pay through your bank or donate on church website with credit card.